 Let’s sum up …

+In this article, we described a transit visa as one of the US non-immigrant visas.
+On the Visa Library website, you can learn about other US visas as well as ways to immigrate to other countries.
 In case you have some experience, please write it down in the comment section.
 Your comments let the readers choose better and avoid mistakes.
-Conveying your experiences as comments is a great help for applicants.
+Conveying your experiences in comments is a great help for applicants.